Adding a Child to the Family

 Time Away from Work

-- Health and welfare benefits continue at the normal employee rates during short-term disability leave.
-The cost of the benefit will be deducted from your short-term disability payment.
+- Health and welfare benefits continue at the normal employee rates.
+The cost of the benefit is deducted from your Parental and Maternity Leave pay.

-- Retirement contributions continue during short-term disability leave.
+- Retirement contributions continue during Parental and Maternity Leave.

 - During Family and Medical Leave: